canonical/sphinx-docs-starter-pack/docs/reference/github-workflows.rst

 Input
 -----

-The table below lists the inputs for the various CI workflows.
+The table below lists the inputs for the `documentation-checks`.yaml workflow.
 If your project consumes the Starter Pack in a non-traditional way, declare any of the following inputs to customize the workflow as needed:

 .. list-table::